1st Regiment Royal Horse Artillery

 1st Regiment Royal Horse Artillery is a regiment of the Royal Horse Artillery in the British Army.
-It currently serves in the armoured field artillery role, and is equipped with the AS90 self-propelled gun.
+It currently serves in the armoured field artillery role, and was equipped with the AS90 self-propelled gun, until it was retired from service in 2025.
 The regiment is currently based at Larkhill Garrison, Larkhill.
 The regiment completed its move from Assaye Barracks, Tidworth, to Larkhill in June 2019.